-Contributed by Jonathan Binns
+Contributed by Jonathan Binns of Aeroprobe

 Trying to sell potential customers on the benefits of complex multi-hole probe technology would be nearly impossible without being able to provide a first-hand demonstration of the probe’s capability to generate quality data.
 For Aeroprobe Corp., that’s where Tecplot Focus software comes into the picture.
 The Blacksburg, VA-based manufacturer of multi-hole probe instrumentation uses Tecplot Focus visualization software to prove its products’ capabilities to prospective customers.